MIDWAY AMERICAN PATRIOT AWARD GALA

 Last but not least, Riley Mixson, RADM, USN (Ret.), a former commanding officer in the 1980s of the USS Midway, the first American carrier home ported in a foreign country.
 Later, in the 1990s, he held a key leadership position in the “Second Battle of Midway,” the successful 12-year campaign against all odds to save the carrier from the scrapyard and bring it to San Diego to become the world’s most-visited naval ship museum.

 These three Americans embody the USS Midway’s ongoing efforts to defend and preserve freedom for nearly half a century.
-They will join a list of prestigious, past honorees, who include Bob Hope, Lee Iacocca, Apollo and Gemini Astronauts, the Heroes of the Battle of Midway, John McCain, Bob and Elizabeth Dole, prisoners of war from the Vietnam Era, and many more.
+They joined a list of prestigious past honorees, who include Bob Hope, Lee Iacocca, Apollo and Gemini Astronauts, the Heroes of the Battle of Midway, John McCain, Bob and Elizabeth Dole, prisoners of war from the Vietnam Era, and many more.

 Event proceeds benefit the ‘No Child Left Ashore’ scholarship fund.
 These scholarships benefit tens of thousands of students annually from under-served San Diego County schools to study science, technology, engineering and math (STEM) curricula and participate in overnight youth learning opportunities aboard Midway.